smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Subscription Buttons/index.md

 @![iOS,android,javaSE,javaEE]
 ## Subscribing to Subscription Buttons
 You can easily subscribe to subscription buttons using the !@@![iOS]`SDLScreenManager`!@@![android, javaSE, javaEE]`ScreenManager`!@@![iOS,android,javaSE,javaEE].
 Simply tell the manager which button to subscribe and you will be notified when the user selects the button.
+!@

+@![iOS]
-!@@![iOS]There are two different ways to get notification of button updates.
+There are two different ways to get notification of button updates.
 The first way is to pass a handler that will get called when the button is selected.
-The other way is to pass a selector that be notified when the button is selected.!@
+The other way is to pass a selector that be notified when the button is selected.
+!@

 @![iOS]
 ### Subscribe with a Block Handler